opengribs/XyGrib/README.md

-# XyGrib a fork of zyGrib
+# XyGrib - Weather Forecast Visualization
 Fork of zyGrib-8.0.1 under a new name and a new home https://opengribs.org

-Changes in version 1.0.99 (beta candidate for 1.1.0 release)
+Changes in version 1.1.0 :
 - Interactive GRIB downloads is now from the OpenGribs' on-the-fly grib server with multiple models to choose from.
 These include: GFS, ICON and Arpege Global model and WW3, GWAM and EWAM wave models.